TheChoconut/sunshine-ui-svelte/README.md

 ## About The Project

 Sunshine is a display streaming host for Moonlight clients using the GameStream protocol.<br>
-This UI was created using Tauri, Svelte and Tailwind CSS.
+Sunshine UI was created using Svelte, Tailwind CSS, Flowbite and Tauri.

 <p align="right">(<a href="#top">back to top</a>)</p>